rochoa85/PepFun/README.md

 `source activate pepfun-env`

-After entering the virtual environment, we can install the igraph module for python3 using pip:
+After entering the virtual environment, we can install the igraph module for python3.6 using pip:

-`pip install python-igraph`
+`python3.6 -m pip install python-igraph`

 **NOTES:**
-1. If the script is called as a module from a different folder, the path can be added using the following commands:
+1. If the script is called as a module from a different folder, the path where the pepfun.py script is can be added using the following commands:
 ```
 import sys
 sys.path.append('<PATH-TO-PEPFUN>')
 ```
 2. The package was build under a Unix environment, but it can be used under any other OS based on the provided paths.

+3. To run the Jupyter tutorial, please verify that Jupyter Notebook is installed in your environment.

 ## How to run the script

-PepFun can be called as a module into another script to use their functionalities and combine the output with other tools.
-Examples of this mode are provided in the *test.py* script.
-However, the script by itself can be called to run some basic sequence- and structure-based analysis with peptides using the following syntax:
+PepFun can be called as a module into another script to use its functionalities and combine the output with other tools.
+The script by itself can be called to run some basic sequence- and structure-based analysis with peptides using the following syntax:

 `pepfun.py [-h] -m MODE [-s PEP_SEQ] [-p PEP_STR]
                             [-c PEP_CHAIN] [-b PEP_CONFORMATION]